IFRCGo/ecrm/README.md

 ## Production

-For the Travis-CI connection, a GitHub personal access token with 'public_repo - Access public repositories' permissions created and added via `travis encrypt GH_TOKEN=my_github_token --add env.matrix` as described in the [Travis-CI docs](https://docs.travis-ci.com/user/environment-variables#Encrypting-environment-variables).
+For the Travis-CI connection, a GitHub personal access token with 'public_repo - Access public repositories' permissions created and added to the settings on Travis-CI.
 Note: you'll need to run `npm install -g travis-cli` first.